arlagonix/quizzical-app/README.md

 - Custom skeleton components.
 They rely on a `react-loading-skeleton` library
 - Made routing with React Router

 This was quite a big project.
 The description is quite short, but well...
-I spent about 2 weeks on this project.
+I spent about 2 weeks on this project, and it wasn't easy at all.

 ## 🔗 Useful resources